maksimryndin/goral/README.md

 So following Erlang's idea of [supervision trees](https://adoptingerlang.org/docs/development/supervision_trees/) we recommend to run Goral as a systemd service under Linux for automatic restarts in case of panics and other issues.
 An example systemd configuration:
 ```
 ```
-If you plan to use Resources service then you should not containerize Goral to get the actual system data.
+If you plan to use System service then you should not containerize Goral to get the actual system data.
 Goral implements a graceful shutdown (its duration is configured) for SIGINT (Ctrl+C) and SIGTERM signals to safely send all the data in process to the permanent spreadsheet storage.

 TODO logs example with fake writer